-About the Kendall Vick Public Law Foundation
+About the Louisiana Bar Foundation Kendall Vick Public Law Fund

 Mr. Kendall Vick, a New Orleans attorney for many years, was passionate about establishing a way to encourage law graduates to seek careers in public law.
 Following his death in 1997, the Board of Directors of the Vick Foundation concluded that providing funding for the LRAP program was a direct way to accomplish Mr. Vick’s vision to encourage careers in public law.